imagej/imagej.github.io/_pages/Troubleshooting.md

 ## If ImageJ crashes

-If ImageJ [crashes](wikipedia_Crash_\(computing\) "wikilink")—i.e., the program suddenly terminates, with or without an error message—it is very helpful to identify the steps which can reliably reproduce the crash:
+If ImageJ {% include wikipedia title='Crash (computing)' text='crashes'%}—i.e., the program suddenly terminates, with or without an error message—it is very helpful to identify the steps which can reliably reproduce the crash:

   - Launch ImageJ [from the console](#Launching_ImageJ_from_the_console "wikilink") as described above.
   - Perform the same actions which previously resulted in the crash.